openfoodfoundation/openfoodnetwork/SECURITY.md

 - Please ensure a fully working, end-to-end reproducer is provided.
 - Please ensure the reproducer is real-world and not simulated or abstracted.
 - Please ensure the reproducer demonstrably violates a security boundary.

-- We will try to triage and fix issues in a timely manner, but we cannot guarantee any fixed timeline for issue resolution.
+We will try to triage and fix issues in a timely manner, but we cannot guarantee any fixed timeline for issue resolution.

+While modern industry practices around coordinated disclosures encourage public disclosure to avoid vendors stonewalling researchers, we are an open source project that would gain little from needlessly stonewalling researchers.
+We thus kindly request that reporters do not publicly disclose issues they have reported to us before an agreed-to disclosure date.

 Thank you for your help in maintaining this open source project for the benefit of the community!